erikgrinaker/toydb/README.md

 * **Serializability:** transactions use MVCC without serializable snapshot isolation, thus are vulnerable to write skew and other anomalies.

+* **ID overflow:** transaction IDs are stored as unsigned 64-bit integers without wraparound, thus no new transactions can be started beyond transaction number 2⁶⁴-1.

 ### Schema

 * **Single database:** only a single, unnamed database is supported per ToyDB cluster.